isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2956.md

 ---
-title: NetSuite - SuiteSuccess Starter with Implementation (5 Users)
+title: SAP Business One SQL & HANA Version 10.0 - Package (4 Licenses)
-permalink: /productivity-solutions-grant/solutionrepo/solution1856
+permalink: /productivity-solutions-grant/solutionrepo/solution2956
 ---

 ### Description

-For more than 20 years, Oracle NetSuite has helped organizations grow, scale and adapt to change.
-NetSuite provides a suite of cloud-based applications, which includes financials / Enterprise Resource Planning (ERP), inventory management, HR, professional services automation and omnichannel commerce, used by more than 22,000 customers in 203 countries and dependent territories.
+Optimize your business processes with SAP Business One, Deliver right information to the right person at the right time.

-Learn more at https://www.netsuite.com.sg or via the NetSuite blog.
+SAP Business One is an ERP software that lets you gain insights across the business on one single platform.
+That means, you can integrate your various business functions such as inventory, marketing, accounts, invoicing into one platform.
+The real-time access to information of your entire business helps you to understand and make decisions more efficiently and swiftly.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Oracle_Annex_3_CR_wef_5_May_2022_Part_56.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/MPS_Desensitised_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria